vis81/tof_imager_ros/README.md

 * ```tof_imager_publisher```: This executable uses the [vl53l5cx_python](https://github.com/Abstract-Horizon/vl53l5cx_python/tree/main) library to access sensor data (for both sensors) over I2C.
 Distance measurements from the sensor are converted to [Pointcloud2](https://docs.ros2.org/foxy/api/sensor_msgs/msg/PointCloud.html) messages which are published periodically using a timer to the ```/pointcloud``` topic.
 The sensor works in 8x8 and 4x4 modes, with the resolution of 8x8 as default.
 This implementation is designed as a lifecycle component and can be run individually as well.

-* ```tof_imager_launch.py```: This is the launch file that launches ```tof_imager_publisher``` as a  lifecycle node, loads its parameters, and then configures and activates it.
+* ```tof_imager_launch.py```: This is the launch file that launches ```tof_imager_publisher``` as a  lifecycle node, loads its parameters, and then configures the sensor.
 The lifecycle node is first initialized, and then set to 'configure' from the launch file.
-When the 'inactive' state is reached, the registered event handler activates the node.
+The user then needs to activate the lifecycle node from a separate terminal.

 ## Parameters